- Related Products:

 - OptoDrum

-What is Neuroinflammation and Autoimmune CNS Disease?
+What Is the Neuroinflammation and Autoimmune CNS Disease Application Area?

 - MOG35-55 EAE (C57BL/6 mouse): The most widely used EAE model.
 Immunisation with MOG peptide 35-55 in complete Freund's adjuvant produces a monophasic or relapsing-remitting ascending motor paralysis with spinal cord and optic nerve demyelination.
-Visual acuity loss is detectable by OptoDrum from the peak of paralysis through the chronic phase, with deficits reflecting both optic nerve demyelination and RGC degeneration (Capper et al, 2025)(Morin et al, 2021).
+Visual acuity loss is detectable by OptoDrum from the peak of paralysis through the chronic phase, with deficits reflecting both optic nerve demyelination and RGC degeneration (Capper et al., 2025, Front Immunol. | Morin et al., 2021, J. Immunol.).

 - PLP139-151 EAE (SJL/J mouse): Produces a relapsing-remitting course more closely resembling the relapsing pattern of human MS. Optic nerve inflammation and RGC loss are consistent features, making it well suited for studies of visual function across relapse-remission cycles, where OptoDrum enables tracking of functional recovery between attacks.

-- MOGAD and NMOSD models (MOG-IgG and AQP4-IgG passive transfer): Passive transfer of human MOG-IgG or AQP4-IgG into rodents with an adjuvant optic nerve inflammatory trigger produces a severe, rapidly evolving optic neuritis that is distinct from EAE in its severity and the poor visual recovery that follows (Remlinger et al, 2023)(Remlinger et al, 2022).
+- MOGAD and NMOSD models (MOG-IgG and AQP4-IgG passive transfer): Passive transfer of human MOG-IgG or AQP4-IgG into rodents with an adjuvant optic nerve inflammatory trigger produces a severe, rapidly evolving optic neuritis that is distinct from EAE in its severity and the poor visual recovery that follows (Remlinger et al., 2023, Neurol.
+Neuroimmunol.
+Neuroinflamm. | Remlinger et al., 2022, Neurol.
+Neuroimmunol.
+Neuroinflamm.).

 - Proteolipid protein (PLP)-deficient models (Jimpy, Plp-null): Genetic models of dysmyelination with secondary neuroinflammation, relevant to Pelizaeus-Merzbacher disease and related leukodystrophies.
-The microglia-demyelination interaction in these models has been characterised with OptoDrum as the functional endpoint (Groh et al, 2023, Nat Commun).
+The microglia-demyelination interaction in these models has been characterised with OptoDrum as the functional endpoint (Groh et al., 2023, Nat Commun.).

 - Lysophosphatidylcholine (LPC) optic nerve demyelination: Focal chemical demyelination of the optic nerve producing a controlled, geographically defined lesion for studying the kinetics of demyelination, remyelination, and functional recovery without the systemic immune activation of EAE.
 OptoDrum tracks the visual function deficit and any recovery in the same animals across the full time course.

-- Aged mice and immunosenescence models: Natural aging in mice (18-24 months) produces progressive cytotoxic T cell accumulation in CNS white matter and age-related axon degeneration with measurable visual acuity loss, establishing a model for the inflammaging component of progressive neurological disease (Groh et al, 2021, Nat Aging).
+- Aged mice and immunosenescence models: Natural aging in mice (18-24 months) produces progressive cytotoxic T cell accumulation in CNS white matter and age-related axon degeneration with measurable visual acuity loss, establishing a model for the inflammaging component of progressive neurological disease (Groh et al., 2021, Nat Aging.).

-- Neuronal ceroid lipofuscinosis (CLN1/INCL) models: Genetic models of rare lysosomal storage diseases in which microglial neuroinflammation is a primary driver of CNS degeneration, enabling OptoDrum-based visual function monitoring as a non-invasive endpoint for disease progression and neuroinflammation-targeted treatment response (Groh et al, 2021, Brain Commun).
+- Neuronal ceroid lipofuscinosis (CLN1/INCL) models: Genetic models of rare lysosomal storage diseases in which microglial neuroinflammation is a primary driver of CNS degeneration, enabling OptoDrum-based visual function monitoring as a non-invasive endpoint for disease progression and neuroinflammation-targeted treatment response (Groh et al., 2021, Brain Commun.).

 How Can Striatech Tools support Your Study?